 Don't wait until a major storm threatens.
-People's Trust Insurance recommends you print these handy checklists before the 2020 storm season begins.
+People's Trust Insurance recommends you print these handy checklists before the 2023 storm season begins.

 - Build an emergency kit (see page 15) and make a family communication plan.
-In the event that your family is not together in an emergency, it is important to have a plan for how to contact each other.
-Keep in mind that cell phone service may be intermittent or temporarily unavailable after a major storm. - Compile contact information for relevant family members (see page 9) and keep it handy in a wallet or purse. - Find out the elevation of your property and whether the land is flood-prone.
+In case your family isn't together in an emergency, it's vital to know how to contact each other.
+Keep in mind, cell phone service may be unreliable or even unavailable after a major storm. - Compile contact information for relevant family members (see page 9) and keep it handy in a wallet or purse. - Find out the elevation of your property and whether the land is flood-prone.
 This will help you know how your property will be affected when storm surge or tidal flooding is forecast. - Learn community hurricane evacuation routes and how to find higher ground.
 Determine where you would go and how you would get there if you need to evacuate.

 - Set aside two hours on a Saturday morning to organize and label your storm shutters, and learn how to use them (see page 14) for a variety of severe weather situations. - Create an inventory (see page 7 for a downloadable form) of your home's contents, such as electronics, jewelry, vehicles, and appliances.
 Store it in a waterproof container or plastic sleeve. - Clear low-hanging or dead tree branches.
 If you hire a trimming service, ask for a "hurricane cut." - Bring in outdoor furniture, decorations, garbage cans and anything else not tied down.
-Secure or remove large objects such as grills and potted plants from around your yard. - Clear clogged gutters and rainspouts, and make sure they are properly secured to your home. - Test run generators to ensure they're working.
+Secure or remove large objects such as grills and potted plants from your yard. - Clear clogged gutters and rain spouts, and make sure they are properly secured to your home. - Test run generators to ensure they're working.